 Public Citizen filed a motion for partial summary judgment asking the court to declare those redaction’s unlawful and to order HUD to stop redacting text from responsive documents, except as permitted by FOIA’s exemptions.
 In March 2020, the district court denied both Public Citizen’s motion and the agency’s cross-motion, stating that it was premature to rule on the propriety of the redactions while the agency was continuing to release records.
 In so doing, however, the court agreed with our argument that “it is usually improper to identify individual words, sentences, or paragraphs in discrete documents or emails and to label them as separate, nonresponsive ‘records,'” and indicated that it was ” skeptical” that the agency would be able to justify its redactions “outside extraordinary circumstances.”

 Production continued, and HUD continued to redact portions of discrete documents as “non responsive records.”
 On the eve of renewed summary judgment briefing, HUD made a “discretionary release,” removing most of the challenged redactions.
-Public Citizen then moved for an award of attorney’s fees and costs.
-It argued that the agency’s production of over 6,000 pages, without charge, after refusing to grant a fee waiver or produce any documents, and the agency’s removal of redactions, entitled Public Citizen to its reasonable fees.
-Briefing on that motion is ongoing.
+Public Citizen then filed a motion for attorney’s fees and costs, which the parties settled.